 - Dynamic PV Provisioners for local volumes.

-- Local Volumes backed by hostpath on filesystems like Ext3, XFS or ZFS.
+- Local Volumes backed by hostpath on filesystems like Ext3, XFS, LVM or ZFS.

 - Monitoring the health of underlying devices or storage used to create Local Volumes.